andreasvc/disco-dop/README.rst

 Corpora are expected to be in Negra's export format.
 Access to the Negra corpus itself can be requested for non-commercial purposes, while the Tiger corpus is freely available.

+Alternatively, there is a simpler parser in the "shedskin" directory.
+This LCFRS parser only produces the Viterbi parse.
+The grammar is supplied in a file following a simple text format.
+The "plcfrs.py" needs to be translated to C++ by the `Shed Skin <http://code.google.com/p/shedskin/>`_ compiler, after which the resulting code can be compiled with "make".